RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

 \subsection{Manipulation policy results}

 This section demonstrates the performance of the proposed RTFF manipulation policy pipeline.
 The policy is built on the LeRobot framework~\cite{cadene2024lerobot} and trained with human demonstrations collected on the robotic platform discussed in Sec.~\ref{sec:robotic_manipulation_platform}.
+The system runs across several parallel threads: the main MACT control thread at 20 Hz and the mesh prediction thread at 10 Hz, where SAM2 segmentation, depth rendering, and GAT forward pass account for 30\%, 35\%, and 20\% of computation, respectively.

-In this platform, fabric placement and wrinkle formation are inherently stochastic, so identical states cannot be reproduced.
-Thus, RTFF policy must be observation‑driven, learning to localize wrinkles, plan motions to flatten and rotate the fabric to the target, select grasping points before switching to VS by using the current and target mesh, and coordinate collision‑free dual-arm actions.
+During training, demonstrations are collected using a fabric panel of thickness 0.32~mm, areal density 0.21~kg/m$^2$, and Young’s modulus 21.81~MPa.
+Because fabric placement and wrinkle formation are inherently stochastic on this platform, identical states cannot be reproduced.
+Thus, the policy must be strictly observation‑driven for localizing wrinkles, planning motions to flatten and rotate the fabric to the target (\pr{1}, \pr{2}), selecting grasping points before switching to VS using the current and target meshes (\pr{3}), and coordinating collision‑free dual-arm actions.

-The data collection and evaluation process on this platform proceeds as follows: (i) the dual-arm manipulator is initialized to a home pose, and a wrinkled fabric is placed on the table; (ii) a target state $M^*$ is randomly generated within the camera’s field of view; (iii) demonstrations are collected by manually controlling the manipulators with a SpaceMouse to perform RTFF across multiple episodes, restricted to a single fabric type with fixed material and scale; (iv) these demonstrations are used to train the \ac{MACT} component of the RTFF policy; (v) the trained policy is executed on fabrics with previously unseen wrinkles, thickness, textures, materials, and scales to flatten them toward the target states; (vi) finally, the manipulator returns to the home pose and experimental results are recorded for evaluation.
+Finally, the data collection and evaluation process on this platform proceeds as follows: (i) the dual-arm manipulator is initialized to a home pose, and a wrinkled fabric is placed on the table; (ii) a user-specified target state $M^*$ (\pr{1}) is randomly generated within the camera’s field of view; (iii) demonstrations are collected by manually controlling the manipulators with a SpaceMouse to perform RTFF across multiple episodes, restricted to a single fabric type with fixed material and scale; (iv) these demonstrations are used to train the \ac{MACT} component of the RTFF policy; (v) the trained policy is executed on fabrics with previously unseen wrinkles, thickness, textures, materials, and scales to jointly remove all wrinkles and flatten them (\pr{2}) toward the target state; (vi) finally, the manipulator returns to the home pose and experimental results are recorded for evaluation.